angular-starter-kit/generator-angular-pro/README.md

 # generator-angular-pro

-Web/mobile Angular project generator for scalable, enterprise-grade applications.
+Web/mobile Angular project generator for *scalable*, *enterprise-grade* applications.

 Includes modern (and stable) tools and workflow, best practices, base template and an exhaustive documentation.
-It's ready to get started quickly even for beginner teams, in any work environment (proxy included).
+Get started quickly even with beginner teams, in any work environment (proxy included).

-Based on experience in large web projects, with architecture choices aiming for a clean, no-brainer development experience.
+Built on experience in large web projects, with architecture choices aiming for a clean, no-brainer development experience.

+Based on the web/mobile [Starter Kit](https://github.com/sinedied/starter-kit).

 # Getting started